nwthomas/personal-portfolio/README.md

 ## TECHNOLOGY STACK 🐋

-I tried to use a fairly modern tech stack (both on front-end and back-end) while testing out some new technologies that I'd never used before.
-This resulted in a fast, performant, and easily extensible web app that should be fairly future proof for the coming years.
+I tried to use a completely modern tech stack (both on front-end and back-end) while testing out some new technologies that I'd never used before.
+This resulted in a fast, performant, and easily-extensible web app that should be fairly future proof for the coming years.
 I used:

 - Front-end:
   - [Axios](https://www.npmjs.com/package/axios)